HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/ClearWCMCaches.md

 ## Introduction

-Sometimes, it is easier to clear WCM Caches from the command line than using the user interface, especially when debugging stale content issues.
+Sometimes, it is easier to clear WCM caches from the command line than using the user interface, especially when debugging stale content issues.
+With the [ConfigEngine](../../../../deployment/manage/portal_admin_tools/?h=configengine#overview-of-configengine) command, you have the option to clear all WCM caches or clear individual WCM caches.

 ## Instructions

-With the [ConfigEngine](../../../../deployment/manage/portal_admin_tools/?h=configengine#overview-of-configengine) command it is possible to clear all- or only individual WCM caches.

-### Clear all WCM caches
+### Clearing all WCM caches

 To clear all WCM caches, run the following ConfigEngine task: